The Uthwatt, King, Andrewes and Bouverie families of Great Linford Manor

 William Francis Edolph Andrewes Uthwatt (1870-1921)

 The new lord of the manor, only 15 years old when his father died, was William Francis Edolph Andrewes Uthwatt.
 A son of Augustus’s brother Edolph, his ascendance to the title must have been something of a baptism of fire, when the family found themselves in court defending his inheritance from the usurper Henry Manning Andrewes.
 But these travails were a distant memory when in 1898 William was married to Catherine Jane Bouverie of Delepre Park and settled down in the manor house.
 They had two sons, but sadly it was not a happy marriage, and in 1913 the couple were divorced, with Catherine publicly admitting adultery as a means to satisfy the stringent grounds for divorce then in force.
 William then rented the manor house out to another family (the Meads) and relocated to Wharf Cottage by the canal.
-His main claim to fame (or infamy) is that he and his brother Gerard were founders of the Buckinghamshire Otter Hunt, the kennels of which were located in a building within what is now the grounds of Great Linford Arts Centre.
+His main claim to fame (or infamy) is that he and his brother Gerard were founders of the Bucks Otter Hunt, the kennels of which were located in a building within what is now the grounds of Great Linford Arts Centre.
 Read more about William Francis Edolph Andrewes Uthwatt.

 William Rupert Edolph Andrewes Uthwatt (1898-1954)

 Exhibiting a persistent lack of imagination in regard to the naming of their children, William Rupert Edolph Andrewes Uthwatt was the son of William Francis Edolph Andrewes Uthwatt, born November 14th, 1898, at Great Linford Manor house.
-Like his father, he was a keen hunter, taking over as master of the Bucks Otter Hounds.
+Like his father, he was a keen hunter, taking over as master of the Bucks Otter Hunt.
 Having served in WW1, he was in later life known as Major Uthwatt-Bouverie, the adoption of the double-barrelled surname presumably being a similar legal instrument to that which saw Henry Uthwatt Andrewes become Henry Uthwatt Uthwatt.
 The Uthwatts had by now seemingly essentially given up living at the manor house, and William was at the time of his death resident at Grange Farm, near to The Green.
 Read more about William Rupert Edolph Andrewes Uthwatt.

 Stella Katherine Andrewes Uthwatt (1910-1996)